milesj/interweave/website/docs/parser.md

 That being said, banned tags like `script`, `applet`, and a few others are consistently removed.

-## Replacing Elements
+## Replacing elements

-By default, Interweave converts tags to an `Element` React component, which renders the appropriate DOM node.
+By default, Interweave converts tags to an `<Element />` React component, which renders the appropriate DOM node.
 For custom block-level elements, the `transform` function prop can be passed.

-This function receives the parsed DOM node, and can return either a React element (which is inserted into the React element tree), undefined to use the default `Element` component, or null to skip the element entirely.
+This function receives the parsed DOM node, and can return either a React element (which is inserted into the React element tree), undefined to use the default `<Element />` component, or null to skip the element entirely.

 For example, to replace `a` elements with a custom element: